gosukiwi/vimo/README.md

 can extend it any way you like, but first, let's see the features!

 ## Installing
+See the complete (Installing Guide)[lessons/installing.md] if you need detailed instructions.
+Here's a glimpse of how to do it:

     $ git clone <repo-url>
+    $ cd pvim
-    $ pvim/test-system # this will tell you if you need to install something
+    $ bin/doctor # this will warn you if there's something missing in your system

-    # if everything looks ok:
+If the doctor says everything is okay:

     $ mv ~/.vimrc ~/.vimrc.old
     $ ln -s pvim/.vimrc ~/.vimrc
     $ vim